belmarca/belmarca/README.md

 - **2024** | LLM Optimization Lead – Early Stage Startup

-  Worked as a contractor on an LLM optimization and evaluation pipeline.
-  Full-stack involvement from cutting-edge prompt engineering to computation graph optimizations to JITing prompt optimizers using meta-prompting techniques with DSPy and TextGrad.
+  Worked as an R&D contractor for a generative AI PaaS on LLM-based workflow optimization and evaluation.
+Full-stack involvement from cutting-edge prompt engineering to computation graph optimizations to JITing prompt optimizers using meta-prompting agentic techniques with DSPy and TextGrad.

 - **2023–2024** | Lecturer – Université de Montréal

-  Taught two introductory programming courses to hundreds of students.
-The courses used Python and the codeBoot environment, which I help build and maintain.
+  I taught two introductory programming courses to hundreds of students.
+The course uses Python and the codeBoot environment, which I help build and maintain.
+I managed around 15 TAs for grading, assignment and lab hours.
+My teaching was highly rated by students.

 - **2014–2023** | Software Developer and Consultant – Imagerie des Pionniers